 TestComplete lets you automatically install and launch applications on iOS devices.
-To do this, you need to add the application’s IPA file to the Tested Applications collection of your test project (see Adding iOS Applications to the List of Tested Applications).
+To do this, you need to add the application’s IPA file to the Tested Applications collection of your test project (see Adding iOS Applications to the List of Tested Applications (Legacy)).
 This topic describes parameters of iOS applications in the Tested Applications collection.

 It is important to sign your tested iOS application with the appropriate provisioning profile: